versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/AudioLevelObserver.md

 An audio level observer monitors the volume of the selected audio producers.
 It just handles audio producers (if [addProducer()](#rtpObserver-addProducer) is called with a video producer it will fail).

+Audio levels are read from an RTP header extension.
+No decoding of audio data is done.
+See [RFC6464](https://tools.ietf.org/html/rfc6464) for more information.

 </section>